ministryofjustice/hmpps-manage-users/README.md

 # Cypress Integration tests

 The `integration-tests` directory contains a set of Cypress integration tests.
-These tests WireMock to stub the application's dependencies on the prison, ouath RESTful APIs.
+These tests WireMock to stub the application's dependencies on the Prison, HMPPS Auth, and NOMIS User-roles RESTful APIs.

 ## Running the feature tests